KDE/documentation-develop-kde-org/content/docs/flatpak/publishing.md

 ---
 title: Your app on kdeapps
-description: How to publish your manifests on KDE infrastructure
+description: How and where to publish your manifests
 weight: 3
 ---